Skip to main content

 Fundamentals

 This feeling of exposure is a valid and significant concern.
-Your is a deeply personal aspect of your identity, and its protection is a right, supported by a framework of federal and state laws.
+Your health information is a deeply personal aspect of your identity, and its protection is a right, supported by a framework of federal and state laws.
 Understanding this framework is the foundation of your response.

 Each has a distinct role in governing how your employer can interact with your health data within the context of a wellness program.
 The applicability of each law depends entirely on how the wellness program is structured and what kind of information it collects.